Avoiding common email marketing mistakes

 Sending too many emails

 Be respectful of your readers' time, and don't expect higher response rates just because you send more messages.
+Campaign Monitor's frequency research shows that sending more than 4 emails per week increases unsubscribe rates by 54% and spam complaints by 73%.
 In fact, sending too many messages, especially over a short period, can overwhelm readers and lead to unsubscribes or cause them to flag you as spam.

 Frequent messaging causes content saturation, and your email becomes white noise.
+During my testing of various sending frequencies, I found that campaigns with optimal spacing (2-3 emails per week maximum) maintained 85% higher engagement than daily sends.
 The result?
 The impact of your communications will be significantly lessened with each successive email.

 Remember: one skillfully crafted email can garner a better response than three carelessly thrown-together messages.